kellim/link-collector/README.md

 * Enter `UPDATE users SET is_admin = True WHERE user_id = #;`, replacing # with the `user_id` of the user you wish to make an admin.
 * Type `\q` into the `psql` command prompt and press `enter` to exit `psql`.

-## Considerations if Putting App into Production
+## Considerations when Deploying App into a Production Environment

 Make sure you create database roles (This may be helpful: [how to use roles and manage permissions in PostgreSQL on a vps]( https://www.digitalocean.com/community/tutorials/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2)) with appropriate limited privledges and don't use Flask's built in server - see [Flask documentation on deploying](http://flask.pocoo.org/docs/1.0/deploying/) .
 You'd also want to take the app out of debug mode - near the bottom of `app.py` there's a line that says `app.debug = True` and you'd want that to be `False` in production.
 Also, make sure you have added appropriate authorized redirect URIs for your server as discussed above in "Setup Steps for Google Sign-in"